-Upcoming productions for 2019-2021, concept by and the under the stage direction of Ms. Greenstein include: "The Dark Cabaret" with the introduction of the new violin concerto "Dirty Music" by Richard Pearson
+Productions for the 2019-2021 Season, under the stage direction of and created by Ms. Greenstein include: "The Dark Cabaret" with the introduction of the new violin concerto "Dirty Music" by Richard Pearson

-"L'Opera Burlesque" October 18 and December 7, 2019 at the Ateliertheater in Vienna, Austria; “Proserpina” music by Wolfgang Rihm, libretto by Goethe at the Kammeroper Wien with the Neue Oper Wien in Vienna, Austria (Austrian Premiere) June 2020; and “Fantaisie Macabre” in collaboration with The Freestyle Orchestra and musicologist Dr. Chanda VanderHart (currently in pre-production).
+Other recent productions include: "L'Opera Burlesque" October 18 and December 7, 2019 at the Ateliertheater in Vienna, Austria; “Proserpina” music by Wolfgang Rihm, libretto by Goethe at the Kammeroper Wien with the Neue Oper Wien in Vienna, Austria (Austrian Premiere) June 2020; and “Fantaisie Macabre” in collaboration with The Freestyle Orchestra and musicologist Dr. Chanda VanderHart (currently in pre-production).